RABBI OREN HAYON

 Recruited to Phoenix to become Executive Director of Temple Solel in Paradise Valley AZ, in 2007, David served in that capacity until July 2013 when he assumed the position of Executive Director at Temple Beth Sholom in Miami Beach, FL.
 In November 2016, David assumed his role as Executive Director of Congregation Emanu El.

 David was advanced to Senior Member in the National Association for Temple Administration (NATA) in 2011 and in November 2014 received his Fellow in Temple Administration (FTA) designation.
-He serves on its Board as well as its Web Site Committee Chair, in 2013 served as Co-Chair of the Association's National Conference, and is Co-Chairing the 2016 National Conference.
+He serves on its Board as well as its Web Site Committee Chair, in 2013 served as Co-Chair of the Association's National Conference, and co-chaired the 2016 National Conference.

 David is happily married to Jennifer, the father of two adult children and the proud owner of two standard poodles and two cockatoos.